 Images of Xanthelasma Palpebrarum (5)

-Xanthelasma is often seen in people with high cholesterol or other fat (lipid) levels in the blood, and the lesions contain deposits that are high in fat (lipid-rich).
+Xanthelasma is often seen in people with high cholesterol or other fat (lipid) levels in the blood, and the lesions contain deposits that are lipid-rich.

 Who's At Risk?

-Approximately one half of patients with xanthelasma have high amounts of fats (lipids) in their blood, such as high cholesterol or high triglycerides.
+Approximately half of people with xanthelasma have high amounts of lipids in their blood, such as high cholesterol or high triglycerides.